About

 The Dublin experience

-Fellow testimonies
+Fellow Testimonies

 I’ve learned so much in a very short time.
 Getting outside perspective has been enlightening and a great education for me.
 It is also surprisingly encouraging about how people outside the arts value what we do and how much will there is to help.